-Raquel V. Hernandez is an compassionate advocate who enjoys helping families navigate our complex judicial system.
+Raquel V. Hernandez is a compassionate advocate who enjoys helping families navigate our complex judicial system.
 Raquel brings insight from behind the bench with her combined experience of a year and three months of being a law clerk.
 In the 19th Judicial District, Weld County, Raquel clerked for two judges and a magistrate, all of whom had domestic relations dockets.
 In her capacity as a law clerk, Raquel provided research memorandums and composed the first drafts of the Court’s orders, amongst other responsibilities.
-In the 4th Judicial District, El Paso County, as a law student, Raquel participated in the Court’s summer law clerk program; where she clerked for a judge with a mixed docket of criminal and domestic.
+In the 4th Judicial District, El Paso County, as a law student, Raquel participated in the Court’s summer law clerk program, where she clerked for a judge with a mixed docket of criminal and domestic.
 In addition to her law clerk experience, Raquel has further insight in the Dependency and Neglect field, from when she interned, as a law student, for the Florida Department of Children and Family, Children’s Legal Services.

 Raquel attended undergraduate school at the University of Colorado, Colorado Springs, earning a BA in History.
 For law school, Raquel attended Florida Coastal School of Law, receiving a certificate in Family Law studies and a Pro Bono certificate.

 In her free time, Raquel enjoys hiking and camping in the mountains, spending time with her friends, family, and dog.
 Raquel was a former At-Large Trustees of the El Paso County Bar Association and presently chairs the New Lawyer’s Division.
 Raquel is proud to serve on the Colorado Bar Association’s Young Lawyer’s Division Executive Council as Treasurer.
 Additionally, Raquel gives back to the local community through her pro bono work via the Justice Center of the El Paso County Bar Association and clinics held at the courthouse.